 HOW TO SET UP A TEEN BUDDY FOR YOUR CHILD

 If you would like to have a Teen Buddy for your child with special needs for their first two weeks of camp, please email our office prior to May 20th to schedule an appointment with a director.
-A mandatory 30 minute Teen Buddy Parent Meeting meeting is required to help determine whether the Temporary Volunteer Teen Buddy is an appropriate accommodation to help support the child’s participation for the first two weeks the child attends camp.
+A mandatory 20 minute Teen Buddy Orientation is required to help determine whether the Temporary Volunteer Teen Buddy is an appropriate accommodation to help support the child’s participation for the first two weeks the child attends camp.

-The Teen Buddy Program is temporary, based on availability and not available for the following dates (June 18-22 or August 13-17).
+The Teen Buddy Program is temporary, based on availability and not available for the following dates ( August 13-17).

 In order to qualify for a teen buddy you must register for camp before May 20th.
 If you register after May 20th, for planning purposes we will unfortunately not provide a Teen Buddy for your child this summer.
 Registering early is key to getting your spot and making the arrangements for the Teen Buddy.